Fresh Resources for Web Designers and Developers (March 2019)

 Learn React App

 Learn React App is a resource to learn React.js.
-But unlike the other resources out there, this should be installed locally in your computer.
-It not only contains learning materials but it also code and interactive samples.
+But unlike other resources out there, this should be installed locally on your computer.
+It not only contains learning materials but also code and interactive samples.
 The best part is that you can do it while offline once it is installed.

 WP Acceptance

-WP Acceptance is new a tool that allows you to perform acceptance tests.
-To put it simply, Acceptance Tests is a series of tests to emulate user behaviour.
+WP Acceptance is a new tool that allows you to perform acceptance tests.
+To put it simply, Acceptance Tests are a series of tests to emulate user behavior.
 There are a number of frameworks out there to perform this type of test.

-However, if you’re primarily working with WordPress, you’ll appreciate this tool for the ease of use as it is designed and tailored to the typical WordPress projects need.
+However, if you’re primarily working with WordPress, you’ll appreciate this tool for its ease of use as it is designed and tailored to typical WordPress project needs.

 Shiny

-A JavaScript library to emulate lighting reflection on your website when viewed on mobile device.
+A JavaScript library to emulate lighting reflection on your website when viewed on mobile devices.
 You can view the demo in https://pqina.nl/shiny/.
-It is worth noting that it will only work in mobile device as it relies on a certain API that’s only available in a mobile devices.
+It is worth noting that it will only work on mobile devices as it relies on a certain API that’s only available on mobile devices.

 React Lucid